tinuva/SDRPlusPlusBrown/docs/tx.md

 Buttons are:

 * "Lock" - locks the trequency knob.
 Because you use your fingers while talking, you sometimes want to stay on the frequency.
+Also, this mode activates (optional) QSO LOG entry dialog.
 * "Zoom/", "Volume/", "Brightness/" toggles the function of the upper encoder / knob.
 * "Audio Cfg" opens audio settings
 * "Soft tune" - generates sine wave.
 Press again to stop.
 The hardware tone generation of HL2 is not used.
 The amplitude of sine wave is controlled by "TX Soft PA".
-* "TX" - transmit button.
-TX is on while finger is pressing.
-Microphone sounds are transmitted to the air.
-Note the hardware "Volume Up" button on Android also works as TX.
+* "TX" - transmit button (Android: use "Volume UP" only).
+TX is on while button is pressed in PTT manner (Short press toggles TX on/off).
+Microphone sounds then are transmitted to the air.
 * "End QSO" - go back to the Search mode.

 On the top you see the oscilloscope of your audio input, as processed.